Recovery after an arthroscopy depends on what you had done and your general health.

-Some people feel better after a few days, others may not be back to normal for several months.
+Some people feel better after a few days.
+Others may not fully recover for months.

 After the operation

-Most people are able to leave the hospital on the day of surgery or the following morning.
-Before leaving, you may see a physiotherapist.
-They will discuss exercises for you to do at home.
+Before you leave, you may see a physiotherapist.
+They will show you exercises to do at home.

-You may need a temporary sling, splint or crutches to support and protect the joint while you recover.
-In some cases, special pumps or compression bandages can help improve blood flow.
+You may have a sling, splint or crutches to support and protect the joint while you recover.
+Some people have a pump or compression bandage to help improve their blood flow.

 Recovery advice

 You'll probably feel tired and light-headed after having a general anaesthetic.
-Ask someone to take you home and stay with you for the first 24 hours after surgery.
+You will need someone to take you home and stay with you for the first 24 hours after surgery.
 Most people will recover from the effects of the anaesthetic within 48 hours.

-Make sure you elevate the joint and apply ice packs.
+Make sure you raise the joint and apply ice packs.
 This will help reduce the swelling when you get home.
-You should also do any joint exercises that were recommended for you.
+Do any exercises you were advised to do.

-Keep dressings as dry as possible by covering them with a plastic bag when having a bath or shower.
+Cover dressings with a plastic bag when having a bath or shower.
+This will help keep them dry.
 If your dressings get wet or fall off, they'll need to be replaced.
 You can usually remove dressings after 5 to 10 days.

 Your wounds should start to heal within a few days.
-If you have non-dissolvable stitches, they'll need to be removed after a week or two.
+If you have stitches that do not dissolve, you will need to have these removed in 1 to 2 weeks.
 You can usually go to your GP for this.

-You'll have a follow-up appointment a few weeks after the operation.
-This is to discuss the results of the surgery, your recovery, and any other treatment you may need.
+You'll have a follow-up appointment a few weeks after the surgery.
+Your surgeon will talk to you about the operation, recovery and any other treatment you may need.

 Returning to normal activity

-Non-urgent advice: Contact your GP or hospital if you experience:
+Non-urgent advice: Contact your GP or the clinic where you had surgery if you have:

 - a high temperature (fever)